DeveloperYunus/Kod_Name_RED/README.md

 -----

-## Second Devlog : Basic Aircraft Physics
+## First Devlog : Basic Aircraft Physics

   - Firstly, all aircraft physics codes were read individually and added to this project.
 And the explanatory comments are left in my native language for it to be a Turkish resource.
   - A camera suitable for flight has been created using CinemachineVirtualCamera with the Framing Transposer.